-Oxfam releases briefing paper highlighting gender pay gap, workforce participation
+Oxfam releases briefing paper highlighting gender pay gap

 As the early childhood education and care (ECEC) sector continue to push for a fairer wage, and more equitable employment conditions, Oxfam Australia have added a briefing paper to the conversation, highlighting that the top one per cent of Australian income earners continued to own more wealth than the bottom 70 per cent combined in 2018.